 Inflatable Tire Race

-To play this game you will need at least two teams of four players each.
-Set up a starting line and a finish line.
-Have the teams stand behind the starting line.
-Give each team four inflatable tires (you can use simple, swimming pool rings as the tires).
-Wave a racing flag to signal the start of the game.
-When the flag is waved, each player must blow up a tire.
-When a team has all four tires inflated, they must line up in two rows of two, each one holding a tire, and roll the tires to the finish line.
-The first team to cross the finish line wins.
+This super cute game sparks little kids' imaginations and allows them to blow off steam.
+First, create two or more teams of four players each.
+Next, set up a starting line and a finish line and have each team stand behind the starting line.
+Give the teams four inflatable tires (you can use swimming pool rings as tires).
+Wave your racing flag to signal the start of the game, instructing each player to blow up a tire.
+When a team has all four tires inflated, have them line up in rows of two, simulating four tires on a truck, and simultaneously roll the tires to the finish line.
+The first team to cross the finish line with all four players wins.

-A couple of shoe boxes, some crepe paper and a little bit of creativity can help you design a monster truck pinata for your child's party.
-Fill it with candy and let them "crush" the truck to expel the treats.
-In addition to candy, suggestions for monster truck pinata fillers include monster-truck-themed stickers, trading cards, and temporary tattoos.
+With a couple of shoe boxes, some crepe paper, and a little creativity, you can design a monster truck piñata for your child's special day.
+Paint it with his favorite colors and have the truck's number correspond to his birthday age.
+Then, fill the piñata with candy and let kids "crush" the truck to expel the treats.
+In addition to candy, include monster truck-themed stickers, trading cards, and temporary tattoos as piñata favors.

 Pin the License Plate on the Monster Truck

 This spin on "Pin the Tail on the Donkey" incorporates the truck theme and allows you to personalize the game to the invited guests.
 Setup includes painting a large monster truck onto a sheet of poster board, including a blank cardboard spot for the license plate.
 Create paper license plates with the names of your party guests printed on them.
 When it is time to play, hang the poster and give each player his own personalized plate.
 Then blindfold him, spin him around, and challenge him to pin his license plate in the correct spot.
 Once everyone gets a turn, choose the winner by deciding who pinned their plate closest to the designated area.